 Welcome to our CaringBridge website.
 We are using it to keep family and friends updated in one place.
 We appreciate your support and words of hope and encouragement.
 Thank you for visiting.

-I have been married to John Price for just over 31 years.
+I have been married to John Price for nearly 32 years.
 We have raised 5 children together.
 We’ve gone through many challenges in those years, but have also experienced lots of joy.
 We are a family in need of love and support, with our son recovering from a severe stroke and now a new health challenge for my beloved husband, John.

 On October 30th, 2020, John had not been feeling well for a little over a week and visited the urgent care that morning because his primary doctor couldn’t fit him in.
 The nurse there noticed that he appeared a bit jaundiced and they ordered a number of blood tests.
 Then we left town for our son’s wedding, where John would be the officiant the next afternoon.